-Our team has unrivalled experience of conventional media as well as all the latest developments in the online age.
-Since our formation, over more than eighteen years ago, over 1,000 courses have been hosted and more than 5,000 people trained and our experts have produced thousands of broadcast news items, numerous print articles and scores of DVD’s.
+Our team has unrivalled experience of conventional media as well as all the latest developments online.
+Since our formation, more than twenty years ago, we have hosted over 1,000 courses and trained more than 5,000 people.
+Our experts have produced thousands of broadcast news items, and numerous print articles and videos.

-Whether it’s TV and radio news you are dealing with, speaking at a conference, making a presentation or communicating by DVD or video conference…we can help you make every word count.
-In today’s fast changing world of mobile phone communication and HD TV it’s never been more important to communicate your message on camera, clearly and with confidence.
+Whether it’s TV and radio news you are dealing with, speaking at a conference, making a presentation or communicating by online video conference…we can help you make every word count.
+In today’s fast-changing world of mobile phone communication and HD TV it’s never been more important to communicate your message on camera, clearly and with confidence.

 Just take a look at our website for more information about our courses and visual communication production skills or call us now for immediate advice and a fast proposal.

 Call us on 020 8275 8854 to find out more

 Our trainers are the secret of our success.
 They are all seasoned journalists, broadcasters and communications experts.
 Their experience comes from working with broadcasters such as Sky TV, BBC & ITN and newspapers ranging from The Sunday Times to The Sun.
 They really know what’s going on in today’s online media age and the opportunities that are there for the taking.

 We have an extensive team of trainers and consultants covering media, crisis, print, presentation and social media.
 Our team includes: